emme99/voice-satellite-card/README.md

 4. Speak your command to Home Assistant.

 ## Troubleshooting
 -   **Microphone Error**: Ensure you are accessing Home Assistant via HTTPS or localhost.
 Browsers block microphone access on insecure HTTP (except localhost).
+Or test on HTTP without SSL go to chrome://flags/#unsafely-treat-insecure-origin-as-secure, enable it, and add your server’s URL (e.g., http://192.168.1.100:8123)
 -   **Models not loading**: Check the browser console (F12) for 404 errors.
 Ensure the `models` folder is correctly placed in `www/voice-satellite-card/`.
 -   **Connection Error**: Ensure your Home Assistant URL is correct.
 The card uses the authenticated session from the dashboard.